Which Market Structure Is Characterized By A Single Seller

 Steps to Identify a Monopoly

 By restrictingoutput, the monopolist can increase prices, further solidifying its grip on the market and extracting greater economic profit.
 This strategic behavior often leads to a misallocation of resources, as the quantity produced falls short of the socially optimal level that would prevail under perfect competition.
-So naturally, consumer surplus is reduced, and dead‑weight loss emerges, representing the welfare that could have been realized had the market been more efficient.
+This means consumer surplus is reduced, and dead‑weight loss emerges, representing the welfare that could have been realized had the market been more efficient.

 Illustrative Cases and Real‑World Implications